homm/image-codecs-bench/Notes.md

 giving s=5, the performance better 2.36 times for compression with q=44, than for q=10.
 For s=1, the same ratio is 3.4x.

-**Speed 5 is recommended for offline compression.** All levels below that don't make sense.
+**Speed 5 is recommended for offline compression.**
+All lower levels that don't make sense.

 ### Spped 6 vs 5

 3x faster, constant but not significant size enlargement.

-**Speed 6 is recommended for online compression.** All levels above have quality problems.
+**Speed 6 is recommended for online compression.**

 ### Speed 7 vs 6